-Of course, everybody knows that Aussies have a reputation for being extremely hospitable people, but the fact that they have some the best and most unique spots for surfing in the whole world is a less widely known fact.
+World travellers who visit Australia know that Aussies have a great reputation for being extremely hospitable people, which keeps travellers coming back…but the fact that they also have some of the best and most unique spots for surfing in the whole world is a less widely known fact.

 Here’s a quick sneak preview of one of the beaches we’re going to talk about – Snapper Rocks!